 The statistical dominance extends to situational football, where Houston has been particularly suffocating.
 On third down, the Texans allow conversions just 32.4% of the time, the second-lowest rate in the NFL.
 In the red zone, opponents score touchdowns on only 44.8% of their trips inside the 20-yard line.
 These numbers reflect a defense that bends reluctantly and breaks rarely, the kind of unit that can carry a team deep into January regardless of what happens on the other side of the ball.

 Ryans has implemented a system that maximizes his players’ strengths while disguising their responsibilities.
 The Texans frequently show one coverage before the snap and rotate into another after the ball is released, creating confusion for quarterbacks trying to read their progressions.
-This schematic complexity, combined with the individual talent across all three levels of the defense, has made Houston the team nobody wants to face in the playoffs.
+This schematic complexity, combined with the individual talent across all three levels of the defense, has made Houston one of the most difficult pre-snap reads for opposing quarterbacks this season.

 Stroud’s Outdoor Challenge

 The concerns about C.J.
 Stroud entering this game center on a statistical anomaly that has defined his young career.
 Stroud has been demonstrably worse when playing outdoor games compared to the controlled environment of NRG Stadium’s retractable roof.
-His completion percentage drops from 66% indoors to 61% outdoors.
+His completion percentage drops from 66% indoors to 61% outdoors, per Next Gen Stats.
 His passer rating falls from 101.4 to 85.5.
 His yards per game decline from 259 to 199.6.
 These are significant differences that suggest environmental factors affect his performance.

 The question is whether these numbers reflect a genuine limitation or simply statistical noise in a small sample size.
 Stroud played just six outdoor games this season, and two of those came in particularly difficult weather conditions.
 His worst outdoor performance, a 168-yard effort against the Jets, occurred during a driving rainstorm that affected both offenses.
 Removing that game from the sample makes his outdoor numbers look considerably more normal.